Why does it Matter?

 Now, all that is under threat as a new kind of pseudo-liberal who will tolerate nothing except their own position has gradually replaced the genuine liberality which allowed all positions to co-exist.
 A society aspiring to be genuinely diverse has been replaced with a one-size-fits-all orthodoxy of diversity, which is no diversity at all, and will pillary and stigmatise any who dare hold a different view.
 Moreover, it will use that stigma to threaten people’s security and livelihood in order to generate fear and force compliance.

-Because this behaviour is more akin to fascism than liberalism, the Diverse Diversity Campaign uses the term Pseudo-liberalism to refer to it.
+Because this behaviour is more akin to totalitarianism than liberalism, the Diverse Diversity Campaign uses the term Pseudo-liberalism to refer to it.
 This is a tendency which masquerades as liberalism but is clearly false in that claim because it is fundamentally intolerant.
-Other terms could be used but whatever we call it, the negative impact is the same.
+Other terms (such as wokeism) could be used but whatever we call it, the negative impact is the same.

 This is a kind of intolerance that cannot form part of a free and fair society.
-Join the DDC and show the world you value freedom and fairness and proper informed debate.
+Support the DDC and show the world you value freedom and fairness and proper informed debate.

 What is Diverse Diversity?